-- A. Conflict of Interest.
+A. Conflict of Interest.
 The Title IX and 504 Coordinator, Deputy Coordinators, Investigators, and Decision-Makers are committed to ensuring that there are no conflicts of interest or bias for or against Complainants or Respondents generally or against an individual Complainant or Respondent.
 If either the Complainant or the Respondent believes that the Assigned Coordinator has a conflict of interest that impairs the Coordinator's ability to oversee a fair and impartial investigation, and/or complaint resolution, they may ask the Title IX and 504 Coordinator in writing (in which case email is preferred, but not required) for an alternative assignment.
 Potential alternates include the Title IX and 504 Coordinator or another Deputy Coordinator.
-In order to assure a fair process, the Title IX and 504 Coordinator will carefully consider all such petitions, including the possibility of hiring third parties trained to complete HDSM investigations. - B. Default Assignments of Deputy Coordinators.
+In order to assure a fair process, the College will carefully consider all such petitions, including the possibility of hiring third parties trained to complete HDSM investigations.

+- B. Default Assignments of Deputy Coordinators.
 The assignments are: - (1) Dean of Inclusive Excellence if the Respondent is a Hampden-Sydney College student. - (2) Associate Dean of Faculty if the Respondent is a faculty member. - (3) Director of Human Resources if the Respondent is a staff member or third-party. - C. Advisors for the Complainant and the Respondent.
 Both the Complainant and the Respondent may be accompanied by an Advisor of their choice during meetings that are part of the complaint resolution process.
 The Advisor can be a friend, relative, mentor, attorney, or any support person of the individual's choosing.
 However, the Advisor's role outside of the administrative hearing is limited to advising the person that they are accompanying.
-The Advisor is not an advocate for a party, nor do they serve in a representative capacity.
-In any prehearing meetings that are part of complaint resolution the Advisor may not speak on behalf of the advisee, and the Advisor may not ask questions of, or answer questions from, anyone other than the advisee.
+The the advisee, and the Advisor may not ask questions of, or answer questions from, anyone other than the advisee.
 During an administrative hearing the Advisor is permitted to cross-examine the other party and witnesses.
 However the Advisor may not address the Hearing Panel, or make statements.
 If the Title IX and 504 Coordinator, the Assigned Deputy Coordinator, or the Chair of the Hearing Panel determines that an Advisor is not complying with these expectations or is being disruptive to the process, then the Advisor may be barred from meetings that are part of the complaint resolution process.
 The Advisor must maintain confidentiality regarding all communications exchanged as part of this resolution process.
 The College will not pay attorney's fees in cases where the Complainant or the Respondent choose to have an attorney as their Advisor, nor will the College delay its investigative or resolution process due to the availability of a party's counsel.
 If a Complainant and/or a Respondent will not have an Advisor present at the hearing, the College will provide a trained Advisor at no cost to conduct crossexaminations.
 Requests for an Advisor should be made to the Assigned Coordinator in writing at least 7 days before the hearing date, unless there are extenuating circumstances.